elegant-scipy/elegant-scipy/markdown/preface.markdown

 written" and therefore "readability counts".

-The conciseness of elegant code comes through abstraction and the judicious use of functions, *not* just through packing in a bunch of nested function calls!
+The conciseness of elegant code comes through abstraction and the judicious use of functions, *not* just through packing in a bunch of nested function calls.
 It may take a minute or two to grok, but it should ultimately provide a crisp, "ah-ha!" moment of understanding.
 Once you know the various components of the code, its correctness should be obvious.